polyaxon/polyaxon/docs/integrations/gcr.md

 status: published
 ---

+Integrate your Google GCR (Google container registry) with Polyaxon to start your machine learning and deep learning experiments on Kubernetes.

 ## Overview

 You can easily add many private registries to Polyaxon to pull private images and use them when scheduling your deep learning and machine learning experiments on Kubernetes using Polyaxon.